-Because of the splitting of chemical forms in the course of processing, the various wastes had content that was concentrated or depleted in particular isotopes, depending on where in the process the wastes were formed.
-Details are given in Table 4 and in the text as specific isotopes are discussed.
-But in general, it can be stated that the waste was disposed of promptly because otherwise storage space would have been exhausted.
+Because of the chemical processing, various residues and wastes had content that was concentrated or depleted in particular radionuclides, depending on where in the process the wastes were formed.
+Details are given in Table A-4 and in the text for specific radionuclides.
+In general, it can be stated that the waste was disposed of promptly because otherwise storage space would have been exhausted.
 Thus once the waste was taken out of the process equipment or area, exposure to the waste was limited to the radioactivity existing in it at the time it was created or collected, with the exceptions of the K-65 drums that might be stored until they were transported to SLAPS, the slag that was recycled in the later years, the low-level solid wastes (such as rags) that might be accumulated prior to incineration; and the residues brought back from SLAPS for reprocessing.
-In the case of the K-65 drums, the exposure would be to radon emanating from the drums and to the gamma radiation from the radium; in the case of the slag, the exposure would be to dust and mostly beta radiation; in the case of the low-level solid wastes, which were probably kept in dumpsters or similar large bin-type containers, the exposure would be dust and external radiation; and in the case of the reprocessable residues (e.g. the AM-7), the exposure would be to dust and external radiation.
-It does not appear that any of the wastes had before disposal sufficient time to build up daughters much beyond what was already in the waste, except to some extent the residues brought back from SLAPS.
+In the case of the K-65 drums, the exposure would be to radon emanating from the drums and to the gamma radiation from the radium; in the case of the slag, the exposure would be to dust and mostly beta radiation; in the case of the low-level solid wastes, which were probably kept in dumpsters or similar large bin-type containers, the exposure would be dust and external radiation; and in the case of the reprocessable residues (e.g., the AM-7), the exposure would be to dust and external radiation.
+It does not appear that any of the wastes had sufficient time before disposal to build up daughters much beyond what was already in the waste, except to some extent the residues brought back from SLAPS.